kees-z/DuplicatiDocs/docs/05-storage-providers.md

 The password used to connect to the server.
 This may also be supplied as the environment variable "AUTH_PASSWORD".
 * `--auth-username`
 The username used to connect to the server.
 This may also be supplied as the environment variable "AUTH_USERNAME".
-* `--azure-blob-container_name (String)`
-The name of the storage container.
-All files will be written to the container specified.
 * `--integrated-authentication`
 If the server and client both supports integrated authentication, this option enables that authentication method.
 This is likely only available with windows servers and clients.
 * `--force-digest-authentication`